Nia-Emani/pantry-meal-picker/README.md

 ```

 ## Change Log
- Example: I had to use a different endpoint with my project API.
+ 1. Example: I had to use a different endpoint with my project API.
 I realized I had no images in my response.
- Use this section to document what changes were made and the reasoning behind those changes.
+ 2. Use this section to document what changes were made and the reasoning behind those changes.
+ 3. Remember to use this section!